 adjust your stop levels.
 The ability to adjust your stop levels is subject to you having the appropriate funds in your account.

-Unless you carry out one or more of the above steps, your trade will be closed irrespective of the total money available in your eToro account or the performance and balance of your other open positions.
+Unless you carry out one or more of the above steps, your trade will be closed irrespective of the total money available in your etoro account or the performance and balance of your other open positions.
 Your trade will be closed without prior notice to you and without an opportunity for you to choose the timing of liquidation.
 We may but are not obligated to, in our sole discretion, allow you to add funds into the position to avoid any forced liquidation of your CFD orders and/or positions.